 One side note: he had been collecting a lot of things from St. Louis, people on the street and the way they talked, their form of expression, when they spoke.
 Different dialects in different parts of the country.
 He had always been interested in that.
 He would make up songs when he was younger, when he was traveling around.
 That’s how they told the news.
 You’d hear — the local news would be someone standing on the corner riffing about it.
 He was really good at doing that, singing songs like, “Hey, old man…”

 Yeah.
 So that was white and black people.
 But when he got to the Delta he felt the really deep African-American roots.
 He could identify with that.
 He saw the disconnect with what he was doing with more classical tunes and popular songs of the day, and what he was hearing there.
 It’s like, that’s where my soul lies and I need to incorporate that into what I’m doing as a professional.

 One quote that resonated with me was one from his grandson, in which Carlos said his grandfather “incorporated the musical structure that people could listen to and enjoy.”
 He defied and broke down genre barriers.
-Those are the artists that are the most inspirational to me, so I totally agree with that.

 Yeah, he wanted to make it more palatable for a wider audience.
 He said it was the weirdest music he had ever heard, but he could relate to it.

 Why do you think “Jelly Roll” Morton branded Handy as “the stenographer of the blues”?
 What made him so sorely misinformed?